-But in addition to being a high-profile “watchdog,” CSERC actually succeeds with many of our specific efforts.
+But in addition to our role as a high-profile “watchdog,” CSERC succeeds with many of our specific efforts.

 CSERC biologists visited 44 meadows across the Stanislaus Forest to measure vegetation height prior to livestock being brought into the national forest.
 Subsequent monitoring visits documented whether livestock grazing exceeded USFS regulatory thresholds.
 Photos helped to document sites where damage was most severe.

 Staff biologists performed a record level of stream sampling in forest and foothill streams to measure contaminants such as pathogenic bacteria.
 For the first time, CSERC did microbial source sampling and had samples tested at a high tech laboratory to identify pollution sources.

 CSERC accompanied Park Service and Forest Service officials for post-fire tours of the massive Ferguson and Donnell wildfires to assess resource damage and support recovery efforts.